zgongkuang/IterativeCNN/README.md

 #### Step 3.
 Run demo_iterativeCNN.m to get the iterative reconstruction results.
 #### Note:
-The CNN model is trained and the trained model is stored in pretraining_process.
+1. The CNN model is trained and the trained model is stored in pretraining_process.
 If you want to re-train the model based on your own data sets, you can use initialize_residual_cnnoutput.py, by changing it from interface to training mode.
+2. The results runing on Ubuntu server setting \rho = 7.5e-4 are uploaded for reference.

 ## Reference:
 Gong, K., Guan, J., Kim, K., Zhang, X., Fakhri, G.E., Qi, J. and Li, Q., 2017.
 Iterative PET image reconstruction using convolutional neural network representation. arXiv preprint arXiv:1710.03344.